subratcall/msdataworkshop/README.md

         - https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/tutorial-getting-started-autonomous-db/index.html
         - note the ocid, compartmentId, name, and admin pw of the databases
         - download the wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)
-   - Enter cloud console and issue command to export kubeconfig for the OKE cluster created
+   - Enter cloud shell and issue command to export kubeconfig for the OKE cluster created
         - related blog with quick instructions here: https://blogs.oracle.com/cloud-infrastructure/announcing-oracle-cloud-shell
         - Verify OKE access using command such as `kubectl get pods --all-namespaces`